The Stretch of River Holding Spain’s Pumped Hydro Future

 A third project, Navaleo in Leon, would supply 552 megawatts of capacity and allow Spain to achieve its PNIEC objective.
 Navaleo has also been registered as a project of common interest.

-The new capacity would put Spain ahead of Austria and Europe’s current pumped hydro leader, Italy, according to ENTSO-E data in a quarterly report on electricity markets issued by the European Commission last year.
+The new capacity would put Spain ahead of Austria and Europe’s current pumped hydro leader, Italy, according to ENTSO-E data released in a quarterly report on electricity markets issued by the European Commission last year.

-The report showed Spain, currently fourth behind Italy, Germany and Austria, has more operational, planned and announced pumped hydro capacity than any other country in Europe.
+The report showed that Spain, currently fourth behind Italy, Germany and Austria, has more operational, planned and announced pumped hydro capacity than any other country in Europe.

-It is unclear if the incompatibility between the Mont-Negre and Gironés & Raïmats projects could ultimately lead to Spain lagging behind Germany, which today has Europe’s second-largest pumped hydro capacity figures and has also announced significant increases.
+It is unclear if the incompatibility between the Mont-Negre and Gironés & Raïmats projects could ultimately lead to Spain lagging behind Germany, which today has Europe’s second-largest pumped hydro capacity figures and has also announced significant planned increases.

-It is also uncertain exactly how Spain intends to procure the extra capacity given that investors will likely need a minimum 40-year offtake contract to make the capex-heavy projects pan out, according to Rory McCarthy, senior research manager for European power at Wood Mackenzie.
+It is also uncertain exactly how Spain intends to procure the extra capacity given that investors will likely need a minimum 40-year offtake contract to allow the capex-heavy projects to pan out, according to Rory McCarthy, senior research manager for European power at Wood Mackenzie.

 “Anything less than that, it’s going to lose” in a traditional auction setting, he told GTM in an interview.
 “It’s not going to win against batteries, even at this stage.”